-- National and County systems improved for the generation of disaggregated data (GBV, FGM, VAC, child marriages and marginalised populations including PWDs at county level, including a joint baseline study) for evidence-based decision making at both levels of government. - National and County governments have strengthened capacity for risk-informed development planning and budgeting.
+- Counties have strengthened planning and service delivery mechanisms. - National and County governments have strengthened monitoring, evaluation, reporting systems. - National and County systems improved for the generation of disaggregated data (GBV, FGM, VAC, child marriages and marginalized populations including PWDs at county level, including a joint baseline study) for evidence-based decision making at both levels of government. - National and County governments have strengthened capacity for risk-informed development planning and budgeting.